chrisbra/unicode.vim/README.md

 3. Ease the use of Digraphs

 ###Complete Characters
-Once you have enabled completing of Unicode Characters (`:EnableUnicodeCompletion`) a custom completion function is available to complete characters using their Unicode name or Codepoint.
+A custom completion function is available to complete characters using their Unicode name or Codepoint.
 If a digraph exists for that character, it will be displayed in paranthesis.
-Press `Ctrl-X Ctrl-U` to trigger this completion from insert mode.
+Press `Ctrl-X Ctrl-Z` to trigger this completion from insert mode.
 Also a new custom completion for digraph chars is available.
 Press `Ctrl-X Ctrl-G` to trigger this completion.
 It will display all digraphs, that are reachable from the previous typed letter.

 ###Identify Characters